 The project has been repeated annually since then and each time 800 to over 2000 pupils from the surrounding area took part in the excursions and teaching modules.
 In the course of these projects, among other things, a signature campaign for clean river water was carried out by the Simeto farmers, who water their animals there, as well as water analyses in the Adrano Agricultural School.
 These measures drew attention to the contamination of the Simeto river by a sewage treatment plant that was not fully functional.
 As a result, the awarding of the contract was put out to tender under stricter conditions.

-"Fiumi Puliti" will also take place in 2018-19 and has become an integral part of Giacche Verdi's programme.
+"Fiumi Puliti" has become an integral part of Giacche Verdi's programme.
 In addition to regular appointments to collect garbage and the recurring monitoring of the water quality of the three rivers Simeto, Flascio and Alcantara, another focus lies on the stronger involvement and training of teachers.

 Cofinanced by the European Union